Digital culture: an autoethnographic report on assimilation and self-change

 The research question addressed was, what is one teacher's experience moving into the digital culture?
 This question was answered by performing an autoethnographic documentation of one teacher's assimilation into the digital culture.
 Using the reflective theory for transformational learning, the researcher studied how the move into the digital culture prompted self-transformation personally, and as a teacher.
 The research is focused on three main areas: personal journey, teacher implications, and balance.
 Many unexpected outcomes and revelations unfolded that revealed profound research on: adult learning, digital media culture, and the role of the teacher in today's changing world.

 Foslien, Kirsten M., "Digital culture: an autoethnographic report on assimilation and self-change" (2012).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 882.

 This document is currently not available here.